pseifer/dltypes/src/test/resources/Tests.md

 # Multiple type parameter
 ## Success
 #### Different types
-This should issue a "using argument matching heuristic" warning as well.
 ```scala
 case class Thing[A, B](a: A, a2: B)
 val wine1: `:WhiteWine` = iri"PeterMccoyChardonnay"